Boeing, crash victims' lawyers negotiate over access to 737 MAX documents

 The NTSB seemed to switch its stance on some of the documents in a Feb.
 18 letter to Boeing, one topic of Wednesday’s hearing in U.S. federal court in Chicago before U.S. Magistrate Judge David Weisman.

-Boeing and the plaintiffs’ lawyers agreed to brief the court on the outcome of a conference call they plan to hold on Thursday with NTSB assistant general counsel Benjamin Allen.
+Boeing and the plaintiffs’ lawyers agreed to brief the court on the outcome of a conference call with NTSB assistant general counsel Benjamin Allen scheduled for Thursday.

 Chicago-based Boeing is in the process of settling a separate batch of lawsuits related to the Lion Air crash, but families of the Ethiopian crash are seeking a jury trial.

-Following 737 MAX testimony from Boeing executives at Congressional hearings in Washington, Ethiopian crash victim lawyers want to know whether the planemaker hid materials.
+Following 737 MAX testimony from Boeing executives at congressional hearings in Washington, Ethiopian crash victim lawyers want to know whether the planemaker hid materials.

 Dan Webb, a lawyer for Boeing, rejected in court the notion that documents have been hidden, saying that some “haven’t been produced yet.”

-“Boeing takes very seriously its legal obligations and is working with the plaintiffs in good faith (...) to provide the information they need to pursue their claims,” the company said in an emailed statement, adding that it was cooperating fully with investigative authorities.
+“Boeing takes very seriously its legal obligations and is working with the plaintiffs in good faith, and consistent with our obligations as a technical advisor to the NTSB, to provide the information they need to pursue their claims,” the company said in an emailed statement, adding that it was cooperating fully with investigative authorities.

 A Lion Air investigation faulted Boeing’s design of the 737 MAX but said the airline also made mistakes.